 - Less likely to be writing about something that interests you

 Interested in finding out the process of building your own money making niche site?
-Click here to join my FREE webinar – 4 Simple Steps For Building A Site That Makes $2,000+ A Month!
+Click here to download my checklist for building a niche site and to receive FREE weekly step by step instructions for how to build your site.

 4. My verdict?

 I don’t have a definitive answer.
 Doing both has worked well for me but when I calculated how easily I could have made half a million dollars above with niche sites, it was hard not to regret persisting with blogging!

 It is harder keeping up with multiple sites and sometimes does my head completely in.
 Of course, if I had just stuck to two niche sites and a blog then this would have been completely manageable.
 I currently have 9 niche sites and 2 blogs.
 Don’t go that crazy.
 I could handle 9 niche sites but having 2 blogs is crazy!

 The good thing about multiple approaches is that it does take a long time to get a blog off the ground and I had that burning away while I built my niche sites and now I have the benefits of both.